akka/alpakka-kafka/docs/src/main/paradox/testing.md

 #### One cluster per test class

-By mixing in `TestcontainersKafkaPerClassLike` the Kafka Docker cluster will be started for each test class.
+By mixing in `TestcontainersKafkaPerClassLike` a specific Kafka Docker cluster will be started for that test class and stopped after its run finished.

 ## Alternative testing libraries